-Of course since you’re trying to saving money and pay down your debts these rewards should be small but also proportional to your achievement.
+Of course, since you’re trying to save money and pay down your debts these rewards should be small but also proportional to your achievement.

 If you gave up your morning coffee at your favourite coffee shop to help cut back on spending, then rewarding yourself with that coffee once you’ve achieved a small goal could be a great way to stay motivated.
 These are your goals so set whatever rewards you want; just remember that maxing out your credit at your favourite store is not an appropriate reward for paying off a small portion of one of your debts.